Accessibility notice

 Issues related to content being robust enough to be interpreted by a wide variety of user agents:

-• Some interactive elements have missing or incorrect ARIA names, roles, or values, preventing assistive technologies from conveying their purpose (WCAG 4.1.2).
+- Some interactive elements have missing or incorrect ARIA names, roles, or values, preventing assistive technologies from conveying their purpose (WCAG 4.1.2).
+This primarily affects custom dropdown widgets, carousels, and accordion components.

 Images

-Non-descriptive alt text has been used on some images so people using a screen reader cannot understand the purpose of the image.
+Some images are missing meaningful alternative text, so people using a screen reader cannot understand the purpose of the image.
+This particularly affects map marker images and hero images across multiple pages.

 Forms